What needs permission in a Conservation Area?

 Non-domestic extensions and alterations

-In the case of non-residential development within a conservation area, you would need permission for:
+For non-residential development in a conservation area, you would need permission for:

 We recommend you visit our Listed Buildings page for more information on Listed buildings.
 You can also contact our Pre-application advice for any further guidance.